MentalMoustache/roar-docs/docs/configuration_files/tasks.xml.md

 ## `tag`
 For sorting and filtering tasks on the client.

-## `mastery`
-Provides for tiers of "skill" for completing the task multiple times.
-Currently cosmetic only.

-* TODO: This could really do with some more fleshing out and examples.
-Things like how to implement :
+### Types and usage

+Combining the requirements, costs and modifiers for tasks allows you to increment and decrement attribute flags that can enable various types of tasks, including.

-    * Sub-tasks
+- Sub-tasks
-    * Chaining
+- Chaining
-    * Single completion quests
+- Single completion quests
-    * Daily quests
+- Daily quests

+Let your imagination go wild.